JobJPJoseph/Tik-Tak-Toe-CLI-Project/README.md

 Our first task is to create a __player.js__ file and spec file to go with it.
 We need to make sure the `readline` is working as intended.

 We need to create a `Player` class that accepts an object that represents the `readline` object.
-The class will have two instance methods: `getCoordinate` and `validateCoordinate`.
+The class will have two instance methods: `askCoordinate` and `validateCoordinate`.
 Also need to create tests for them.

 ## Phase 2